-- Report cards: Issued on a quarterly basis; indicate academic grades and work habits. - Progress reports: Issued midway through the grading period; provide an interim report to communicate a student's progress during the grading period. - Online parent portal: Real-time reports of students' grades on individual tasks and assignments are available at the district website via a password-protected portal. - Parent conferences: Scheduled conferences occur in fall and spring.
+- Progress reports: Generated and available midway through the grading period through the Portal; provide an interim report to communicate a student's progress during the grading period. - Parent conferences: Scheduled conferences occur in fall and spring.
 Teachers and parents may request additional conferences to discuss student progress and/or concerns on a needs basis. - Informal methods: Teachers use a variety of methods to report achievement and learning skills to students and parents such as telephone calls, email, observation records, and communication forms. - Teacher feedback: Teachers give feedback on class work and homework to monitor student learning.
 This feedback may be verbal or written and delivered to individual students, small groups, or whole class.

-Student report cards also provide information about work habits, conduct, and attendance e.
+Student report cards also provide information about work habits, conduct, and attendance.
 Academic grades are issued based on the following scales:

-Kindergarten 1 st - 5 th Grades 6 th -12 th Grades X-Exceeds Standard 4-Exceeds Mastery Very Good/A-90-100 M-Meets Standard 3-Demonstrates Mastery Good/B-80-89 P-Progressing 2-Progressing toward Mastery Acceptable/C-70-79 E-Emerging 1-Limited or Minimum Progress Failing/U or F-Below 70 N-Not Yet Demonstrated
+K - 5 th Grades 6 th -12 th Grades

+4 - Exceeds Mastery A - 90-100

+3 - Demonstrates Mastery B-80-89

+2 - Progressing toward Mastery C - 70-79

+1 - Limited or Minimum Progress F - Below 70